VE7LTX/VE7LTX/README.md

-# Welcome to My GitHub Profile! 👋
+# Welcome to VE7LTX Diagonal Thinking LTD! 👋

 ## About Me 🚀
 Hey there!
 I'm Matthew Schafer, but you can call me Matt.
-I'm an AI enthusiast and developer on a mission to explore the incredible world of artificial intelligence.
+I'm an AI enthusiast and developer and founder of VE7LTX Diagonal Thinking LTD. I'm on a mission to explore the incredible world of artificial intelligence.
 I'm passionate about leveraging AI to drive innovation and solve real-world problems.
+I also have crazy ADHD and Love nerding out on Zoom Meetings with other tech enthuiasts!

 ## Interests 🌟
 - **Artificial Intelligence (AI)**: I'm captivated by the limitless possibilities of AI and its potential to transform industries.
 From natural language processing to computer vision, I enjoy diving deep into various AI domains and pushing the boundaries of what's possible. 🧠🤖